gidebus/word_sequence_counter/README.md

 lower case letters, and two versions of apostrophes will be turned into a space, and subsequently removed by using the `.split` method.

 ##### Limitations
-Limitatations of these are that words that contain a `-` will be split.
+Limitations of these are that words that contain a `-` will be split.
 Also by ignoring punctuation, we have other odd cases in which words like `www.some_page.com` will be split into `['www', 'some_page', 'com']`.

 ##### Future Ideas